 Anti-racist means not only rejecting the premise of race as a biological reality and the supremacy of institutionalised racism, but that we also proactively address instances of racial prejudice and discrimination.
 Moreover, as teachers, we must examine our own assumptions, biases and actions regarding race, and educate our students on the factors contributing to the establishment and continuation of institutionalised racism in society.

 Anti-racist curricula have strong sympathies with critical pedagogy (check out this, this, this and this for more information) in that they adopt radical (as in the Latin Radix, suggesting to “uproot” or “get to the root” of a problem), approaches to teaching about race and racism.
 Where critical pedagogy aims to transform society so that inequalities (i.e. material, race, gender) cannot exist, anti-racist approaches to curricula are not only concerned with enabling individuals to identify, critique and reject claims of privilege and superiority based on notions of race, but that individuals are also empowered to be active agents in combating racial prejudice and discrimination.
 This is intended to lead to the overall disestablishment of institutionalised racism.
-It’s true these are lofty aims, but the death of George Floyd and countless others highlights the importance and urgency of striving towards these ideals with an “impatient patience” (to quote Freire) and infused with a critical hope for the future.
+It’s true these are lofty aims, but the deaths of George Floyd and countless others highlight the importance and urgency of striving towards these ideals with an “impatient patience” (to quote Freire) infused with a critical hope for the future.

 Critical approaches in education

 Critical perspectives in education have championed attempts to diversify school curricula and to provide insight on the social realities teachers and pupils experience in their everyday lives.
-While some dismiss critical pedagogy and “radical” perspectives, it’s possible the growing allyship offered to Black Lives Matter from all over the globe may be an indication efforts to educate young people about the biological-myths and social-construction(s) of race has provided them with the knowledge and power necessary to undertake social action in the hopes of eradicating racism.
+While some dismiss critical pedagogy and “radical” perspectives, it’s possible the growing ally-ship offered to Black Lives Matter from all over the globe may be an indication efforts to educate young people about the biological-myths and social-construction(s) of race has provided them with the knowledge and power necessary to undertake social action in the hopes of eradicating racism.